JerichoCruz/windows-install-aliases/README.md

-Ever open Command Prompt and type `ls` and forget that you're on a Windows machine?
+Ever open Command Prompt and type `ls` forgetting that you're on a Windows machine?

 ```
 C:\Users\Admin>ls